-Classic skin signs of dermatomysitis are:
+Classic skin signs of dermatomyositis are:

 Other skin signs of dermatomyositis

 Systemic sclerosis is a multi-system form of scleroderma with hallmark skin signs.
 It is associated with a high mortality and morbidity rate.
 Clinical features of systemic sclerosis are diverse affecting multiple organs in the body.
-Two important skin signs are Raynaud phenomenon and skin sclerosis; these help classify the disease into the following subsets.
+Two important skin signs are Raynaud phenomenon and skin sclerosis; these signs help classify the disease into the following subsets.